 A common callback might be for cracked stucco.
 Site inspections and meetings with the siding contractor might reveal that installers aren't including the number of control joints required by ASTM standards.
 For example, they're using too much sand or they're not keeping the stucco hydrated long enough after installation.

-The manager might then schedule some training

 The manager might then schedule some training with the installers to educate and help prevent future issues.